richplastow/20231104-running-rust-four-ways/README.md

 Run the unit tests:
 `npm run test:2`
-...you should see `"All four 2-node-wrapper/greet.js tests passed"`
+...you should see `All four 2-node-wrapper/greet.js tests passed`

-## Build for the web browser, and test
+### Build for the web browser, and test

 Create another directory inside 'dist', called '3-web-browser-wasm'.